PAVANTEJ-05/seeds/README.md

 **YieldSage** is built to revolutionize your experience in decentralized finance with three key pages:
 - **AI DeFi Assistant 🤖**: Get real-time answers and insights about DeFi.
 - **Liquidity Pools Explorer 🌊**: Discover and analyze the top liquidity pools in the market.
-- **AI Price Predictions 📊**: Allora Agent Predicts the Crypto Market Prices

-This project is designed for anyone who loves crypto, innovation, and a smooth user experience. 😎✨
+- **Crypto Price Predictions 📊**: Allora network Predicts the Crypto Market Prices Crypto Analyzer which gives a complete overview and assistance based predictions by allora network This project is designed for anyone who loves crypto, innovation, and a smooth user experience. 😎✨

 ## Features
 - **Wallet Connection 🔗**: Connect your MetaMask wallet seamlessly to track your crypto balance.
 - **DeFi Chatbot 🤖**: A smart assistant to answer your questions about decentralized finance.
 - **Top Pools Explorer 🌊**: Dive into detailed analytics for the best liquidity pools.
-- **AI Price Predictions 📈**: Access in-depth analytics to stay updated on market trends.
+- **Crypto Price Predictions 📈**: Access in-depth analytics to stay updated on market prices pridictions and analysis.
 - **Responsive UI 💻📱**: Enjoy a beautifully responsive design, whether you’re on desktop or mobile.

 ## Installation